 Mini Harbor Freight (type) Trailer Ultimate Build-Up Thread

 Lets face it, there's only so much you can fit in the back of a Jeep, even with the rear seat removed.
-Some folks get pretty creative with Rubbermaid tubs and trays and such, but bottom line space is limited.
+Some folks get pretty creative with Rubbermaid tubs and receiver hitch trays and such (see picture below - pray it doesn't rain!), but bottom line space is limited.

 One option is to get a trailer.
 My goal for this thread is to discuss how a little 4' Harbor Freight-type trailer can be used and improved upon to be pulled behind a Jeep.
 I will provide pictures, part numbers, prices (to the best of my ability), measurements, internet links, suggestions (etc.), and will be using my little trailer as an example.
 Lets have fun with this.